zeltbrennt/AOC2023/README.md

 Literally edge case got me, where numbers may end on the last column -> the next digit is part of a different number.
 For part 2 I scrapped the approach and tried to word with the indices of numbers and gears.
 I still think the code is messy, there is surely an easier way.

+## Day04: Scratchcards

+Parsing the input correctly is most of the work.
+Set-operations make this a breeze.
+Once both the formulas for part 1 and part 2 was clear, the implementation wasn't difficult as well.